stellar/stellar-protocol/cap-template.md

 provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.

+## Protocol Upgrade Transition
+Typically CAPs have a direct impact on core that should be well understood, and indirect impact on other systems in the ecosystem (Horizon, SDKs, application, etc).

+The following sections look at common challenges associated with those protocol transitions.

-## Backwards Incompatibilities
+### Backwards Incompatibilities
 All CAPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.

-The CAP must explain how the author proposes to deal with these incompatibilities.
+The CAP must propose how to deal with these incompatibilities, potentially pointing to other standard documents that complements the CAP (for example SEPs).

 CAP submissions with an insufficient discussion of backwards compatibility may be rejected outright.

+### Resource Utilization
+Reasonable effort should be made to understand the impact of the CAP on resource utilization like CPU, memory, network bandwidth and disk/database.

 ## Security Concerns
 All CAPs should carefully consider areas where security may be a concern, and document them